ladih/Credit-Risk-Modelling-Probability-of-Default-Prediction/README.md

 # Credit Risk Modelling: Probability of Default Prediction

-Built a logistic regression model in Python to predict probability of borrower default.
+Used logistic regression in Python to predict probability of borrower default.

 Includes variable selection, data preparation, and evaluation metrics such as AUC (ROC), KS statistic, PSI, and calibration.